The best day trips from Melbourne

 Treat yourself in Daylesford

 Nestled in the foothills of the Great Dividing Range, Daylesford (and adjoining Hepburn Springs) has a charming mix of rural and urban attributes.
-Cafés and farm gates neighbour lavender crops, boutique wineries, mineral springs and local spas; the latter has earned the town the title of Australia’s spa capital.
+Cafes and farm gates neighbour lavender crops, boutique wineries, mineral springs and local spas; the latter has earned the town the title of Australia’s spa capital.
 Most of the town’s bathhouses, spas and retreats incorporate the local mineral water into the treatments in some way.

-Hepburn Springs Bathhouse has been operating since 1895, and an obvious choice for day dwellers.
+The recently renovated Hepburn Springs Bathhouse has been operating since 1895, and an obvious choice for day dwellers.
 Alternatively, head to The Mineral Spa at Peppers Springs Mineral Retreat – a multi-award-winning retreat offering shared (but intimate) mineral water baths overlooking beautiful gardens.
 Salus Spa at The Lake House is a light, white, traditional spa set amongst various David Bromley paintings.

-After you’ve blissed out on spa treatments make your way to Lavandula Lavender Farm, it’s one of the loveliest spots for a wander and a bite to eat.
+After you’ve blissed out on spa treatments make your way to Lavandula lavender farm, it’s one of the loveliest spots for a wander and a bite to eat.
 The farm, set on six to seven acres and trawling with photo opportunities, features rambling vines, manicured gardens, sweet little picnic spots and, of course, plenty of lavender.

 Getting there: Daylesford is about 110 kilometres north-west of Melbourne – approximately an 80-minute drive from the city or airport.